 The aims of the Queensferry History Group are:

 - To stimulate interest in local history.

 - To research and record the history of Queensferry and the surrounding area.

 Queensferry History Group welcomes new members and meets every Monday at 10am and on the first Thursday of each month 7.30pm, in the basement of: City of Edinburgh Council Offices, 53 High Street, South Queensferry, Scotland, EH30 9HP email: firstname.lastname@example.org

 WHAT WE DO

-Queensferry History Group has a number of activities and projects: exhibition displays; local history talks; supporting Queensferry Museum; visits to sites of local interest; transferring Valuation Rolls, School Rolls and Census Records onto electronic files; responding to queries; and the Queensferry Past and Present project.
+Queensferry History Group undertake a number of activities and projects: exhibitions and displays; local history talks; supporting Queensferry Museum; visits to sites of local interest; researching various aspects of the town and responding to queries.

-We are a registered charity and have been fortunate enough to receive an award from the Lottery Fund Awards for All Scheme.
-The award has been put to excellent use in enabling the group to purchase a computerised photo record and retrieval system.
-This enables us to store properly our large and growing photo library, but moreover, benefits the community as a permanent archive of Queensferry’s past that can be made accessible to all.
+We are a registered charity and have been fortunate enough to receive awards from the Lottery Fund Awards for All Scheme and Heritage Lottery Fund.
+These awards have been put to excellent use in enabling the group to continue with it’s work to record Queensferry’s history and to share it with others by way of exhibitions and displays.
+This not only benefits the community as a permanent archive of Queensferry’s past, but also makes it accessible to all.